Mike Capuano

 In March 2019, Capuano joined the law firm Foley & Lardner, to serve as public affairs director.
 The same month, he also joined Boston University to teach at the university's Initiative on Cities and help organize the program.

 Early life and education

-Capuano was born January 9, 1952, in the Spring Hill neighborhood of Somerville, Massachusetts, the son of Rita Marie (née Garvey) and Andrew Capuano.
-His father left to serve in World War II shortly after getting married, and after returning ran for the Somerville Board of Aldermen, and became the first Italian American elected to the board.
+Capuano was born January 9, 1952, in the Spring Hill neighborhood of Somerville, Massachusetts, the son of Rita Marie (née Garvey) (1919-2010) and Andrew Capuano (1914-1994).
+His father left to serve in World War II shortly after his marriage, and after returning ran for the Somerville Board of Aldermen, and became the first Italian American elected to the board.
 His mother was of Irish descent.

 Capuano graduated from Somerville High School in 1969, and later attended Dartmouth College, where he graduated with a Bachelor of Arts in 1973.
 Capuano later went on to earn his Juris Doctor in 1977 from Boston College Law School, specializing in tax law.

 Early political career

 In 1976, Capuano was elected to the Somerville Board of Aldermen representing Ward 5, once served in by his father.
 Capuano served one term, stepping down in 1979 to run for Mayor of Somerville.
 In the 1979 mayoral election he faced Eugene Brune, Paul Haley, and incumbent, Thomas August.
 He lost the nomination to Brune, who went on to defeat August.
 Capuano ran again in 1981 to challenge Brune, placing second in a three-person runoff election.
 Capuano promoted his opposition to the state ballot question Proposition 2½ and criticized Brune for expanding the mayoral staff in the face of tight city budgets, while Brune touted his prevention of service cuts after the proposition passed.
 Capuano lost in the general election with 40% of the vote.

 From 1978 to 1984 Capuano served as chief legal counsel for the Massachusetts General Court's Joint Committee on Taxation.
 Capuano left the committee in 1984 to join the Beacon Hill law firm and lobbying group Joyce & Joyce.
 In 1985 he returned to the Somerville Board of Aldermen as an at-large member.